Undergraduate Law and Society Degree Program

 How is the undergraduate law and society program structured?

-KU’s Bachelor of Arts in Law and Society consists of 30 credit hours, including five core LWS courses and five interdisciplinary elective courses in areas related to law and society.
+KU’s Bachelor of Arts in Law and Society consists of 27 credit hours, including five core LWS courses and four interdisciplinary elective courses in areas related to law and society.
 In addition to these courses, students need to complete the university's requirements for a Bachelor of Arts or Bachelor of General Studies.
 These bachelor’s degree requirements include a minimum of 120 total credit hours, including 45 hours at the junior/senior level and completion of the general education requirements in the College of Liberal Arts and Sciences.

 The KU Edwards Campus also offers a law and society minor.
 Visit our minors page to learn more.